kongying-tavern/docs/.github/trans-guide-no-exp-en.md

 ## Tool Prep

+> You can also use VSCode Web, simply press `.` at the Github page when logged in will open the repository in VSCode Web
+> Working with VSCode web does not require following preparations, please skip to [#Translation Items](#Translation Items) below
+> VSCode web has various limitations, you will not have access to preview and terminals, see <https://code.visualstudio.com/docs/editor/vscode-web> for details

 1. [Download and install Node.js](https://nodejs.org/en/download)

 2. [Download and install VSCode](https://code.visualstudio.com/), launch VSCode, and head to "Source Control"